 You can find Open Source components for some of NVIDIA's GameWorks technology packages at these locations.

-GNU LGPL licensed components of Cider are available from NVIDIA's public Github repository.
+Wine-derived components of Cider and Forge licensed under GNU LGPL terms are available from NVIDIA's public Github repository.

 The Witcher 3, Grand Theft Auto V, World of Warcraft: Warlords of Draenor, FarCry 4 ….
 All these great new games have one thing in common - NVIDIA GameWorks.
 GameWorks is our effort to push the limits of gaming.
 The result - a more interactive and cinematic game experience.
 Our goal - to enable a next-gen gaming experience for games you can buy now.
 We introduced GameWorks at the end of 2013.
 Since then we have been providing lots of new tools, tech and improved gaming experience.